-The medical field is quite vast, and it doesn’t take years of medical or nursing school to find a rewarding career helping sick people.
+The medical field is vast, and it doesn’t take years of medical or nursing school to find a rewarding career helping sick people.
 Diagnostic imaging has been around in one form or another for more than a century.

 In the 21st century, it’s possible to look inside the human body to diagnose all types of ailments.
 To pursue any kind of diagnostic imaging career requires a bit of training and hands-on patient experience.
-Still, it’s a job where you can truly make a difference, working closely with both patients and physicians to diagnose illnesses and develop treatment plans.
+Still, it’s a job where you can truly make a difference, working closely with patients and physicians to diagnose illnesses and develop treatment plans.

 Following is a rundown of the various types of diagnostic imaging careers available in the medical field and a collection of valuable links that can help you determine whether diagnostic imaging is the right career choice for you.

 Although some programs teach computed tomography (CT) technology alongside MRI technology, despite their similarities, in many hospitals, they are two separate functions and two different jobs.
 CT technologists use CT machines to examine the body using a device that emits radiation.
 CT scanning machines are more appropriate for identifying and imaging bone injuries, lung, chest issues, and certain cancers.
 On the other hand, MRI machines are more suitable for soft tissue damage, spinal cord injuries, and brain injuries, especially tumors.